 Wash all of the exposed parts of your body using lots of soap and lukewarm water to remove contamination.
 This process is called decontamination.
 Try to avoid spreading contamination to parts of the body that may not be contaminated, such as areas that were clothed.

 After authorities determine that internal contamination may have occurred, you may be able to take medication to reduce the radioactive material in your body.
+There are some medications that can help remove internal contamination from certain radioactive materials.

 Source: Centers for Disease Control and Prevention (CDC)